 Q: What is a not-for-profit hospital?

 A: The not-for-profit designation recognizes the valuable work performed by charitable, religious, cultural, educational, and other organizations, including hospitals.
 Nonprofit hospitals have a long history of providing health care for all, including those who are not able to pay.
 Due to their charitable status, not-for-profit hospitals are exempt from most federal and state taxes but are not exempt from other taxes, like Social Security and Medicare taxes.
 The term “non-profit" or “not-for-profit" means that the hospital's profits are returned to the hospital for its operations rather than to shareholders.

 Q: So, do not-for-profit hospitals make a profit?

 A: Like any other financially viable organization, a not-for-profit hospital must take in more than it pays out in salaries, equipment, supplies, pharmaceuticals, and operations.
-Unlike for-profit organizations, hospitals invest the excess of revenue over expenses back into the facility to provide health care services to the community it serves.
+Not-for-profit hospitals invest the excess of revenue over expenses back into the facility to provide health care services to the community it serves.
 These investments include new services, new access points, replacement equipment, and new technology.
 Not-for-profit hospitals are not publicly traded, and they do not pay dividends to shareholders as would a for-profit company.

 Q: What do hospitals do in exchange for not paying taxes?

 A: The special tax status a not-for-profit hospital receives is intended to acknowledge the community benefit provided by these institutions.
 By federal law, hospitals must provide community benefits, specifically defined by the Internal Revenue Service (IRS).
 Community benefit includes charity care, the uncompensated cost of providing Medicaid, the education and training of health care professionals, and other efforts that include promoting health.